-UART Interface
+UART Interfaces

-The device contains an integrated full-duplex asynchronous serial communications UART interface that enables communication with external devices that contain a serial interface.
-The UART function has many features and can transmit and receive data serially by transferring a frame of data with eight or nine data bits per transmission as well as being able to detect errors when the data is overwritten or incorrectly framed.
-The UART function possesses its own internal interrupt which can be used to indicate when a reception occurs or when a transmission terminates.
+The device contains two integrated full-duplex or half-duplex asynchronous serial communications UART interfaces that enable communication with external devices that contain a serial interface.
+Note that the UART1 only supports the single wire mode.Each UART function has many features and can transmit and receive data serially by transferring a frame of data with eight or nine data bits per transmission as well as being able to detect errors when the data is overwritten or incorrectly framed.
+Each UART function possesses its own internal interrupt which can be used to indicate when a reception occurs or when a transmission terminates.

-The integrated UART function contains the following features:
+The integrated UARTn function contains the following features:

-- · Full-duplex, asynchronous communication
+- Full-duplex or half-duplex (single wire mode), asynchronous communication

 - 8 or 9 bits character length

-- · Even, odd or no parity options
+- Even, odd, mark, space or no parity options

-- · One or two stop bits
+- One or two stop bits

-- Baud rate generator with 8-bit prescaler
+- Baud rate generator with 16-bit prescaler

-- · Parity, framing, noise and overrun error detection
+- Parity, framing, noise and overrun error detection

 - Support for interrupt on address detect (last character bit=1)

 - · Separately enabled transmitter and receiver

-- · 2-byte Deep FIFO Receive Data Buffer
+- 4-byte Deep FIFO Receive Data Buffer

+- 1-byte Deep FIFO Transmit Data Buffer

-- RX pin wake-up function
+- RXn/TXn pin wake-up function

-- · Transmit and receive interrupts
+- Transmit and receive interrupts

 - Interrupts can be triggered by the following conditions:

-- · Transmitter Empty
+- Transmitter Empty

-- · Transmitter Idle
+- Transmitter Idle

-- Receiver Full
+- Receiver reaching FIFO trigger level

 - Receiver Overrun

-- Address Mode Detect